almothana-almasri/data-structures-and-algorithms/code_challange_class33/hashmap_left_join.md

 ## Approach

-Sure!
-Let's break down the algorithm of the given Python code step by step:

 Step 1: Create a function named `left_join` that takes two dictionaries, `synonyms` and `antonyms`, as input.

 Step 2: Initialize an empty list named `result` to store the final output.